 Selling, general and administrative expenses consist primarily of salaries, benefits, share-based compensation, commercialization and marketing costs, and other related costs for executive, finance, selling and operational personnel.
-Other significant costs include facility and related costs not otherwise included in research and development expenses such as: professional fees for legal, consulting, tax and accounting services; insurance; selling; market research; advisory board and key opinion leaders; depreciation; and general corporate expenses, inclusive of IT systems related costs.
+Other significant costs include facility and related costs not otherwise included in research and development expenses such as: professional fees for legal, consulting, tax and accounting services; insurance; selling; market research; advisory board and key opinion leaders; depreciation; unabsorbed factory overhead costs and general corporate expenses, inclusive of IT systems related costs.

-Historically, our selling, general and administrative expenses have been focused primarily on corporate management functions.
+Historically, our selling, general and administrative expenses have been focused primarily on corporate management functions along with unabsorbed factory overhead costs.
 However, costs related to commercialization of our CNS product candidates began in the second half of 2017 and significantly increased in 2018 as we progressed toward the launch of Sympazan in December 2018, and began initial preparations for the launch of Libervant, an additional late-stage epilepsy product currently subject to FDA approval.
-These costs are expected to increase in 2019, as we continue to support recently launched Sympazan and progress further towards Libervant's future commercial launch.
-Incremental marketing spending in preparation for the commercial launches of Libervant and Exservan is expected to be incurred prior to the PDUFA dates for these products and will be accordingly planned once those dates are known.
+These costs are expected to increase in 2019, with a full year effect of Sympazan's commercialization.
+Incremental marketing spending in preparation for the commercial launch of Libervant is expected to be incurred prior to the PDUFA date for this product and will be accordingly planned once the PDUFA date is known.
 As part of the commercial launch of Sympazan, we entered into contractual arrangements with a third-party logistics provider (3PL) and wholesalers for distribution of our products.
-We also entered into a contract for our contracted sales force and have established a market access account team.
-With this increased activity related to the commercial launch of Sympazan, we expect sales and marketing expenses to increase during 2019 as we continue to support our epilepsy franchise.
-We expect to be able to significantly leverage these now existing relationships for the future launches, subject to FDA approval, of Libervant and Exservan.
-In addition, our general and administrative costs increased as a result of becoming a public company, including costs related to additional personnel and accounting, audit, legal, regulatory, tax-related services, and other public company costs
+We also entered into a contract for our contracted sales force and medical affairs team and have established a market access account team.
+With this increased activity related to the commercial launch of Sympazan, our sales and marketing expenses have increased and are expected to continue to increase in subsequent periods as we continue to support our epilepsy franchise.
+We expect to be able to significantly leverage these now existing relationships for the future launch, subject to FDA approval, of Libervant.
+Our general and administrative costs increased as a result of becoming a public company, including costs related to additional personnel and accounting, audit, legal, regulatory, tax-related services, and other public company costs.
+In addition, in order to better align our selling, general and administrative expenses with expected revenue, during the second quarter we reviewed and began initiatives to reduce certain expenses in non-core functions, and we will continue to review and assess our selling, general and administrative expenses relative to planned revenues going forward.